Weight Woes? Could your Thyroid be the Reason You’re Gaining Pounds?

 Getting the right thyroid tests can sometimes be a real puzzle.
 Understanding what's happening with your thyroid and how it interacts with other parts of your body requires a more comprehensive approach.

 Many regular doctors usually base their thyroid diagnosis on just a couple of tests, like TSH levels and sometimes total or free T4.
 But to really get the big picture and figure out what's going on, it's important to go beyond that.
 That means running a FULL thyroid panel, which includes TSH, Total T3, Total T4, Free T3, Free T4, Reverse T3, Anti-TG antibody, Anti-TPO antibody, and T3 Uptake.
+This thorough evaluation aligns with the principles of holistic functional medicine and allows for a deeper understanding of thyroid conditions.

 This thorough evaluation is vital when it comes to understanding thyroid conditions.
 If you're interested, you can order this complete panel here.